Think About Contraception

 The Pill and Your Mood

-Since the 1960s, there has been controversy around the potential mood-altering effects of oral contraceptives, but over 50 years of their use has not settled the question.
+Since the 1960s, there has been controversy around the potential mood-altering effects of oral contraceptives.
+Over 50 years of public use has not settled the question.

 There is acknowledgement; however, that depression is the most common reason for discontinuation of use with pilot studies demonstrating that women using the combined oral contraceptive pill were significantly more depressed than a matched group who were not.
 The existing research is of fairly compromised quality – mostly reflecting the fact that this topic has not been a research focus over the past several decades.
 What does exist in the annals of science suggests that there is likely a subset of women for whom oral contraceptives represent a major risk factor for depression and/or related mood disturbance.